 Getting to the trailhead

 Skógar is about 150 km east of Reykjavík along the Ring Road — roughly a two-hour drive.
 There is no public bus that goes directly to Skógar from Reykjavík in time for an early start, so most people either drive or join an organised hiking tour.
-From Þórsmörk you can take the Reykjavík Excursions bus back — it runs daily in summer and crosses the river Krossá, which requires a specially equipped bus (do not try to drive a regular car into Þórsmörk).
+From Þórsmörk you can take a highland bus back in summer.
+The route crosses rivers and requires specialised vehicles.
+Do not try to drive a normal rental car into Þórsmörk; our car rental guide explains why Icelandic highland access and insurance rules matter.

 The mountain hut at Fimmvörðuháls